Woke up with severe tongue and throat swelling

 Care must be taken whilst imaging patients with floor of mouth swelling as they can obstruct the airway when lying flat on the CT scanner table.

-Ironically Ludwig, a German physician who describe the condition died in 1865 from 'non specific neck inflammation' which was probably Ludwig's angina.
+Ironically Ludwig, a German physician who described the condition died in 1865 from 'non specific neck inflammation' which was probably Ludwig's angina.
 What bad luck!
 I wonder how Peyroine died?